gridsingularity/gsy-e/wiki/docs/percentage-fees.md

 The Load pays the Trade Price of 0.30€, which includes 0.25€ revenue for the PV, 0.0125€ fees for the Neighborhood Market 1, 0.025€ fees for the Grid Market, and 0.0125€ fees for the Neighborhood Market 2.

-##Percentage Grid Fee Calculation in Two-Sided Pay-as-Clear Market
+##Example Calculation in Two-Sided Pay-as-Clear Market

 This market clearing type is currently in development.
 We welcome your suggestions on its design!